 No matter the outside temperature and how warm your sleeping bag is, the cooler environment of the night will make your body use up much more energy than it would at home under a warming blanket.

-A good portion of pasta in your stomach will prevent your body from draining all its resources over night.
+A good portion of pasta in your stomach will prevent your body from draining all its resources overnight.

 For this dish, you will need a camping gas stove, as well as a small frying pan and a pot.
-You will also need a couple of litres of water, for the boiling of the pasta, and a small plastic container with some butter or oil for the frying of the meatballs.
+You will also need a couple of liters of water, for the boiling of the pasta, and a small plastic container with some butter or oil for the frying of the meatballs.

-Bring some ketchup, pesto or a nice tomato sauce along with your pasta and meatballs, to make it the perfect pasta experience on the bank!
+Bring some ketchup, pesto, or a nice tomato sauce along with your pasta and meatballs, to make it the perfect pasta experience on the bank!